Lauszus/SpacecraftInstrumentationSystems30320/README.md

 Our YouTube channels is located at the following link: <https://www.youtube.com/channel/UC-DMik5iodpwCzGbywo2CMg>.
 If you need to add a video, then please contact me and I will upload it.

+### The book

+The final version of the book can be downloaded at the following link: [Spacecraft Instrumentation Systems - Europa Life Finder Mission.pdf](https://github.com/Lauszus/SpacecraftInstrumentationSystems30320/releases/download/1.0.0/Spacecraft.Instrumentation.Systems.-.Europa.Life.Finder.Mission.pdf).

 ### Notes

 Please use proper citations for references instead of footnotes.
 More information can be found at the following [link](https://www.sharelatex.com/learn/Bibliography_management_with_natbib).